appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```

 #### Reconfigure
 Reconfigure allows you to reconfigure Pgpool with new configuration via `spec.configuration.configSecret` or `spec.configuration.applyConfig` can be used if you want to apply changes or add some new configuration in addition to currently used configuration.
-Also, you can remove currently used configuration and use the default configuration by using ‘spec.configuration.removeCustomConfig’.
+Also, you can remove currently used configuration and use the default configuration by using `spec.configuration.removeCustomConfig`.
 An example YAML is provided below:
 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: PgpoolOpsRequest